 13) Lack of “diversity”

 As for political diversity?
 None at all.
 It is so Bernie Washed.
 This is a city that will be in a rage if Trump drops one bomb on Syria.
 But the same people slept during the 8 years Obama wrecked that country and many others.
 Obama dropped 26,000+ bombs in 2016 alone, not a single peep from this blue privileged city.
 Trump carries out one precision attack on an enemy airfield in 2017; everyone goes crazy.
 So you have to understand, this blue bubble is not diverse at all.
 It is so one-sided that it can’t think for itself and may turn you into one of those zombies in order to be socially accepted.
 Not I, though.
 I just moved when I realized everyone was brainwashed.
 I shall not conform to be accepted.
 I think for myself.

 Racial diversity?
 It is the kind of city that is quick to protest, block freeways, set stuff on fire, and all in the name of “Black Lives Matter”.
 Yet there are barely any black people here.
 It’s just a bunch of rich white kids patting themselves on their backs and being social with each other.
 They know nothing about hood life yet act so “cultured.”
 It’s sickening, really.
 As of 2020, there was an African American population of 5.7% and that is declining as people flock to Portland and rents rise.
 This tiny population is concentrated in North Portland.
-As a result, the direct correlation is a city without much crime.
+As a result, a direct correlation is a city without much crime.
 There are a lot of homeless white junkies and theft is a problem in some areas, but largely in part, the city is crimeless compared to any other major urban city in America.
 In fact, only 20 murders in 2016 alone.
 That is crazy low for a city of this size.
 Don’t be mad at me; it’s just numbers being repeated.
 There is nothing wrong with stating numbers.
 If you think this is racist, check yourself and close this article.
 Maybe you need to move to understand.
 Get out of your bubble.